bionlplab/medtext/medtext-neg/README.md

-This module recognizes mention spans of a particular entity type (e.g., abnormal findings) from the reports.
+This module recognizes the assertion status (positive, negative, uncertain, hypothetical, condition, not associated) of the entities in the reports.

 ## Links